julio/fragile-book/README.md

-# Don't let your agile become fragile
+# Don't let your agile go fragile

 The complete collection of agile gotchas, and how to avoid them.